manolo/gwt-slides/README.md

 So the convention for method names is:

-`enterMethod, beforeMethod, slideMethod, afterMetod, leaveMethod.`
+`enterMethod, beforeMethod, slideMethod, afterMethod, leaveMethod.`

 If you define your slide in your hosted html, its content will be automatically merged to the code coming from the method in the java class.